danielaparker/jsoncons/doc/ref/corelib/json/allocators.md

 Non-propagating stateful allocators, such as the [Boost.Interprocess allocators](https://www.boost.org/doc/libs/1_82_0/doc/html/interprocess/allocators_containers.html#interprocess.allocators_containers.allocator_introduction), must be wrapped by a [std::scoped_allocator_adaptor](https://en.cppreference.com/w/cpp/memory/scoped_allocator_adaptor).

-Every constructor has a version that can be invoked with an allocator argument.
+Every constructor has a version that accepts an allocator argument.
-This argument is used to allocate memory for a long string, byte string, array, or object.
+The allocator is used to allocate memory for a long string, byte string, array, or object, and it is retained in the long string, byte string, array, or object itself.
-In the case of scalars, it is ignored.
+For other data members the allocator argument is ignored.